angryelizar/OrderManager/README.md

 - Basic logging is implemented to capture all actions performed on the system, such as creating, updating, and deleting orders.

-## Non-Functional Requirements

-- Use of Akka Actor Typed and state management.
-- Simple but functional CLI for interacting with the system.
-- Minimum logging for operations.

 ## Conclusion

 This project demonstrates the use of Akka Actors for building a simple, scalable order management system.
 The use of the State design pattern ensures that each order can transition through different states, while the actor model provides concurrency and isolation between orders.